 Your son doesn’t need to know what career he wants or where he wants to attend college to begin this conversation.
 Read on for a few ways to start the conversation about applying to college, as well as steps to make the process easier.

 Freshman Year of High School: A Time to Evaluate and Plan

-It isn’t too early to begin the conversation about preparing for higher education in the freshman year of one’s high school career.
-This is the perfect time for students to begin building an academic and co-curricular resume that will impress future admissions offices.
+Freshmen year isn’t too early to begin the conversation about preparing for higher education.
+This is the perfect time for students to begin building an academic and co-curricular resume that will impress future admission officers.

-Students at this stage should consider what their academic schedule looks like and if they should enroll in college prep courses, which a school counselor can help advise on.
-Since many schools assign students to a specific counselor, students should seek out their help in designing a plan on how to advance to college prep courses.
+Students at this stage should consider what their academic schedule looks like and if they should enroll in college prep courses.
+Since many schools assign students to a specific counselor, students should seek out their help in asking questions and designing a plan on how to advance to college prep courses.